MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ---
 # Build bots for Teams

 A bot is also referred to as a chatbot or conversational bot.
 It is an app that runs simple and repetitive tasks performed by users such as customer service or support staff.
-Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
-Interactions with bots can be quick questions and answers or complex conversations.
+Everyday use of bots include bots that provide information about the weather, make dinner reservations, or provide travel information.
+Interactions with bots can range from quick questions and answers to complex conversations.

 > [!IMPORTANT]
-> Currently, bots are available in Government Community Cloud (GCC) and GCC-High but not in Department of Defense (DOD).
+> Currently, bots are available in Government Community Cloud (GCC) and GCC-High, but not in Department of Defense (DOD).
 >
 > Bot applications within Microsoft Teams are available in GCC-High through [Azure bot Service](/azure/bot-service/channel-connect-teams).